The ninth NAMER, which had been due to take place in spring 2020, has been postponed to 2021 as a result of the COVID-19 pandemic.

 Detailed instructions for administering the tests and questionnaires will be sent to schools in April.

-The NAMER 2021 performance report will be published in early spring 2022, and a context report will follow in 2023.
+The NAMER 2021 performance report will be published in winter 2022, and a context report will follow in 2023.